Ponce/slackbuilds/games/oblige/oblige.rst

 =======

 --home <dir>
-  Home directory, where B<oblige> looks for its config file, and creates temporary files.
+  Home directory, where **oblige** looks for its config file, and creates temporary files.
 Default is *~/.oblige*.

 --install <dir>